-proposed that estimated ship strike levels of 10 - 35 whales annually did not pose a threat to the status of this stock, but estimates of carrying capacity of this blue whale stock differed depending on the level of ship strikes: 97% of K with 10 annual strikes and 91% of K with 35 annual strikes.
-The highest estimates of blue whale ship strike mortality (35/yr; Monnahan et al. (2015) and 40/yr; Rockwood et al. (2017) are similar, and annually represent approximately 2% of the estimated population size.
-Observed and assigned levels of serious injury and mortality due to commercial fisheries (≥ 1.44) exceed the stock's PBR (1.23), thus, commercial fishery take levels are not approaching zero mortality and serious injury rate.
+The sum of observed and assigned annual incidental mortality and serious injury due to commercial fisheries (≥ 1.54 /yr), plus estimated vessel strike deaths (18/yr), is 19.5 whales annually for 2015-2019.
+This exceeds the calculated PBR of 4.1 for this stock.
+Monnahan et al. (2015) proposed that estimated vessel strike levels of 10-35 whales annually did not pose a threat to the status of this stock, but estimates of carrying capacity of this blue whale stock differed depending on the level of vessel strikes: 97% of K with 10 annual strikes and 91% of K with 35 annual strikes.
+The highest estimates of blue whale vessel strike mortality (35/yr; Monnahan et al. (2015) and 40/yr; Rockwood et al. (2017) are similar, and annually represent approximately 2% of the estimated population size.
+Observed and assigned levels of serious injury and mortality due to commercial fisheries (≥ 1.54) exceed 10% of the stock's PBR (4.1), thus, commercial fishery take levels are not approaching zero mortality and serious injury rate.